home-assistant/home-assistant.io/source/_integrations/apsystems.markdown

 - Lifetime production (Per input and in total)
 - Current production (Per input and in total)
 - Today's production (Per input and in total)
+- Short circuit error status (per input)
 - Off grid status
-- Short circuit error status (For DC 1 and DC 2)
-- Output fault status
+- Output status

 The following data can be set by the integration: